kubernetes/community/contributors/guide/README.md

 ## Issues Management or Triage

 Have you ever noticed the total number of [open issues](https://issues.k8s.io)?
-Helping to manage or triage these open issues can be a great contributionand a great opportunity to learn about the various areas of the project.
+Helping to manage or triage these open issues can be a great contribution and a great opportunity to learn about the various areas of the project.
 Refer to the [Issue Triage Guidelines](/contributors/guide/issue-triage.md) for more information.

 # Community